 7) What happens if one of your kids gets divorced?
 A trust can help you protect assets for your child or grandchild.

 8) Do you have heirs with special needs?
 Don’t assume typical estate documents help such an heir.
-Seek out a financial advisor and attorney who specialize in this planning.
+Seek out a Financial Professional and attorney who specialize in this planning.

 9) Check beneficiary designations on brokerage accounts, insurance policies and retirement accounts.
 Anybody you don’t want there?